Discover the 8 Largest Sturgeon Ever Caught

 Sturgeon Spawning in the Wild

-They can reach massive sizes because they live long lives with few predators.
+These ancient fish can reach massive sizes because they live long lives with few predators.

 Lake sturgeon or rock sturgeon are specific freshwater fish that reside in lakes, as their name suggests.
 They are the oldest species of lake fish living within the Great Lakes of North America.
 On average, they can reach 6 feet and weigh nearly 200 pounds.

-According to the IGFA, Edward Paszkowski reeled in a 168-pound lake sturgeon in Georgian Bay, Ontario Canada on May 29, 1982.
+According to the IGFA, Edward Paszkowski reeled in a 168-pound lake sturgeon in Georgian Bay, Ontario, Canada, on May 29, 1982.

 White Sturgeon